h3nry-m/Student-Store/README.md

 - [ ] Allow users to use an input to filter orders by the email of the person who placed the order.

 ### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

-`ADD_EMBEDDED_CODE_HERE`
 ![gif of walkthrough](http://g.recordit.co/g1axNa8ei4.gif)

 ### Reflection